Last updated on

 Silver Pothos are charming plants to add to your collection.
 You may get these plants online from Etsy (Link to Etsy).

+Some varieties of Silver Pothos can tolerate lower light but the variegation will fade in poor light.
 The more variegated types require more light to maintain the variegation.
-Where the natural lighting is not adequate, you may grow these plants under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not adequate, you may usefull spectrum grow lights to complement it.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.